You are hereHome >

 Since 2008, Bruce has been the Director of WISPIRG.
 He has focused on developing WISPIRG’s toxics, consumer, tax and budget, and transportation programs.
 Bruce helped to draft and pass Wisconsin’s BPA Free Kids Act, which bans the toxic chemical BPA in baby bottles and sippy cups.
 Bruce also worked with a statewide coalition to pass Wisconsin’s smokefree air law and has run campaigns to make the state budget transparent and online, and to modernize Wisconsin's transportation system with high speed rail and enhanced transit.

 Bruce grew up in Virginia and attended Bowdoin College, graduating in 1996.
-He now lives in Madison with his wife, Heidi, and their one-year-old son, Sylvan.
-Bruce enjoys biking, cross-country skiing, farmers markets and exploring Wisconsin's state parks with his wife and son.
+He now lives in Madison with his wife, Heidi, and their two sons, Sylvan and Wyatt.
+Bruce enjoys biking, cross-country skiing, farmers markets and exploring Wisconsin's state parks with his wife and kids.

 Tools & Resources

 Tell your senator that patients can't afford to wait another day.
 We need to end "Pay for Delay" right now.

 Your donation supports WISPIRG's work to stand up for consumers on the issues that matter, especially when powerful interests are blocking progress.